qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. figure:: /static/user_manual/working_with_vector/advanced_digitizing_distance_point.png
    :align: center

-   Parallel digitizing
+   Distance from point

-Before to add the new point, you have to exit the construction mode, just click :kbd:`c`.
+Before adding the new point, you have to exit the construction mode, just click :kbd:`c`.
 Now you can click in the canvas and the point will be placed at the given distance entered: